Jenn-Air Wall Oven Sabbath Mode and F3 Error Code Troubleshooting Guide

 Post-Replacement Testing

-If the oven reaches temperature without error, the repair is complete.
-If the F3 error reappears immediately or during preheating, the control board may be at fault (see below).
+After installing the new sensor and restoring power, run a full preheat cycle.
+If the oven reaches temperature without error, your repair is complete.
+If the F3 error reappears, further diagnosis may be necessary.

 Understanding Jenn-Air Oven Error Codes: F3 vs. F2 vs. F9